brendandaisy/MarginalDivergence.jl/README.md

 Check the package is loaded by typing `st` in Pkg model.
 To test everything is working:

 ```
-test DEParamDistributions
+test MarginalDivergence
 ```

 To update to the latest version, simply
 ```
-update DEParamDistributions
+update MarginalDivergence
 ```

 ## Examples

-A number of examples can be found in the test folder.
+Some examples can be found in the test folder.